Nonparametric Multi-shape Modeling with Uncertainty Quantification: Applications

-Figure \ref{fig:flavia_clust} shows two classes of leaf curves from the Flavia dataset, with each class containing 16 leaves.
-Suppose these curves are observed using 10 equally-spaced points, so that shape information is fairly minimal.
-Column (a) shows model fits when pooling all 32 curves together, i.e., ignoring class label information.
-In this case, the simply-shaped leaves of the second class are estimated to have more complex shape, as jointly modeling all curves borrows information across both classes.
-Since the first class has leaves with more curvature, some of these features are transferred to the fitting of leaves in the second class.
-This is reflected in the mean IMSPE values for curves within this class.
+Figure \ref{fig:flavia_clust} shows two classes of leaf curves from the Flavia dataset, with each class containing 16 leaves, each observed at 10 equally spaced points.
+Column (a) shows model fits when all 32 curves are pooled together, i.e., ignoring class labels.
+In this case, the simpler-shaped leaves of Class 2 are estimated to have more complex shape, as the joint model borrows information across both classes.
+Since Class 1 has leaves with more curvature, some of these features are transferred to the fitting of leaves in Class 2, which is also reflected in its class mean IMSPE.
+However, fitting a MOGP model using the above kernel specification with coregionalization class label kernel yields predictive mean curves which more closely resemble corresponding true curves and preserve sub-population structure.

-However, by fitting a multiple-output GP model using the above kernel specification with coregionalization class label kernel, the model uses the sub-population information to produce predicted mean curves which more closely resemble the initial curves that observed points were sampled from.
-In addition, curves within a class which differ somewhat from other curves sharing the same label display a higher predictive variance in regions between points.
-We note that, as pre-processing for curves being modeled as drawn from multiple sub-populations, observed sample points are optimally rotated to the first curve within its class.